polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/parachains/zero-to-hero/set-up-a-template.md

     ![](/images/tutorials/polkadot-sdk/parachains/zero-to-hero/set-up-a-template/set-up-a-template-2.webp)

 3. Verify connection:
-    - Once connected, you should see **solochain-template-runtime** in the top left corner
+    - Once connected, you should see **parachain-template-runtime** in the top left corner
     - The interface will display information about your local blockchain

     ![](/images/tutorials/polkadot-sdk/parachains/zero-to-hero/set-up-a-template/set-up-a-template-3.webp)